 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Feinstein at Dr. Michael Feinstein, OD in Newark, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+So the next time you visit Dr. Feinstein at Dr. Feinstein and Morillo Eye Associates in Newark, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
 Dr. Feinstein can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT